 The Daintree Coast.

-The Daintree boasts a spectacular number of habitats including rainforest, eucalypt forests, mangrove systems, rugged gorges, prestine creeks, rivers, mountain peaks, and a stunning coastline
+The Daintree boasts a spectacular number of habitats including rainforest, eucalypt forests, mangrove systems, rugged gorges, pristine creeks, rivers, mountain peaks, and a stunning coastline

 The Daintree is the worlds oldest rainforest, and is believed to be millions of years old.
 The region contains approximately 3,000 plant species, it contains 12 of the the world's 19 primitive plants.
 The Daintree houses the most diverse mangrove system in Australia at Cooper Creek 500 metres south of Thornton Beach Bungalows.